This post is also available in: Deutsch

 The origins of focaccia dates back to Italy.
 In fact, it was already prepared in Ancient Rome, where it was served in Church or during wedding celebrations.

-The ingredients to make a traditional focaccia are few and simple.
-To make the dough you will only need: flour, salt, yeast, olive oil and water.
+The ingredients to make a traditional focaccia are few and easy to find:

 I normally pair it with hummus and believe me when I tell you it's one of the most requested dishes by friends and family!

 How to keep fresh